jpedro1992/scheduler-plugins/kep/260-network-aware-scheduling/README.md

 **Extension point: Score**

-We propose a scoring plugin called `NetworkMinCost` to favor nodes with the lowest combined shortest path cost based on the pod AppGroup.
+We propose a scoring plugin called `NetworkMinCost` to favor nodes with the lowest combined shortest path cost based on the pod's AppGroup.

 Pod allocations (pod name, pod id, pod hostname) are available in the AppGroup CRD updated by the controller.